PADEP Develops COVID-19 Guidance

 Storage Tank Guidance

-PADEP has issued guidance regarding the inspection, installation, and removal of tanks during the COVID-19 pandemic, which can be found here.
+PADEP has issued guidance regarding the inspection, installation, and removal of tanks during the COVID-19 pandemic.
 PADEP is allowing the following activities to continue: (1) inspection, upgrade, repair, and testing activities that are performed by PADEP-certified tank handling companies; (2) third-party inspection activities required by storage tank regulations to identify storage tank system and component failures; (3) installation of storage tank systems at life-sustaining businesses by PADEP-certified tank handling companies; and (4) removal of storage tank systems where removal is necessary for subsequent tank installation or to protect human health and the environment.